caithleend5/hbdseng.github.io/index.md

 ### Here comes me showering you with your favorite love language!

-Please click to get your [special gift](https://drive.google.com/file/d/14R4Ap6rPV627Ti8jWm1Mft2fpbUYRnBm/view?usp=sharing)
+BRACE YOURSELF ⸜(｡˃ ᵕ ˂ )⸝♡ THIS ONE NEEDS SUM EXTRA ENERGY Please click to get your [special gift](https://drive.google.com/file/d/14R4Ap6rPV627Ti8jWm1Mft2fpbUYRnBm/view?usp=sharing)

 And last but not least, **receiving gift love language!**